MartaL0b0/CS2013_3013/README.md

 **Install Flutter and Dart plugins:**

 Since the application was built using the Flutter framework you will need to install Flutter and Dart plugins for your editor.
 Here are links on how to set them up.
-View the frontend ReadMe for more detailed instructions regarding Flutter => [**HERE**](https://github.com/MartaL0b0/CS2013_3013/tree/dev/brief_threat/README.md).
+View the frontend README for more detailed instructions regarding Flutter => [**HERE**](https://github.com/MartaL0b0/CS2013_3013/tree/dev/brief_threat/README.md).

 * [Flutter install: Linux](https://flutter.dev/docs/get-started/install/linux)
 * [Flutter install: Windows](https://flutter.dev/docs/get-started/install/windows)